JieGroup/GenAI/docs/source/diffusion/index.md

 ## 5. Diffusion Model in Practice: Stable Diffusion

 Stable Diffusion (SD) is a popular text-to-image model based on diffusion.
-Stable Diffusion series before SD 3 is essencially a Latent Diffusion Model with three components: an autoencoder, a U-Net based conditional denoisng network, and a text encoder.
+Stable Diffusion series before SD 3 is essencially a Latent Diffusion Model (LDM) with three components: an autoencoder, a U-Net based conditional denoisng network, and a text encoder.
 The autoencodng model learns a low-dimentional  latent space that is perceptually equivalent to the image space.
 The denosing U-Net works on the latent space much more efficiently than denoising directly on the high-dimensional image space.
 The text encoder accepts text input and guides the diffusion process.
+We will introduce the implementation in detail as described in the [LDM paper](https://arxiv.org/abs/2112.10752).

-### 5.1 The Autoencoder Model
+### 5.1 The Autoencoder

 Given an image $x \in \mathbb{R}^{H \times W \times 3}$ in RGB space, the encoder $\mathcal{E}$ encodes $x$ into a latent representation $z=\mathcal{E}(x)$, and the decoder $\mathcal{D}$ reconstructs the image from the latent, giving $\tilde{x}=\mathcal{D}(z)=\mathcal{D}(\mathcal{E}(x))$, where $z \in \mathbb{R}^{h \times w \times c}$.